FB

 • Step 5 — Tack weld the two front brackets in place, then double check all the measurements.

-• Step 6 — Carefully measure back for the additional spring brackets making them the same on both sides of the trailer.
-Tack them in place.
+• Step 7 — Carefully measure back for the additional spring brackets and axles making them the same on both sides of the trailer.
+Tack them in place also.

-This method also works for setting a Torsion Axle.
+The steps above also work for setting a Torsion Axle.
 While the key is making the dimensions B = B and A = A, it does not matter to what point you are measuring, as long as it is to the same point on both sides of the trailer.

 Assumptions